-The great Wiz Khalifa once said “everything’s better when you’re high” .
+The great Wiz Khalifa once said, “everything’s better when you’re high.”
 I’m sure others have said that sentence before him, but you know what I mean.
-This food looks really good, but if I smoke before eating it, it’ll be so much better!
-I just ate this awesome food, so let me smoke this joint so I can digest better.
-I know I got this work to do, but imagine how much funner it would be if I was high?
-I know that we’re in the middle of foreplay, but if we smoke this joint, the sex will be that much better.
+This food looks delicious, but if I smoke before eating it, it’ll be so much better!
+I just ate this awesome food, so let me smoke this joint to digest it better.
+I know I got this work to do, but imagine how much more fun it would be if I was high?
+I know that we’re in the middle of foreplay, but the sex will be that much better if we smoke this joint.

-Are you seeing a pattern here?
+Do you see a pattern here?
 Good, because this is how addictions get started.
-Not only does your brain now connect using cannabis to get through tough situations or stress, your brain is now wired to believe that every single thing you do would be enhanced if you use this substance that you love so much.
+Not only does your brain now connect using cannabis to get through tough situations or stress, but your brain is also now wired to believe that every single thing you do would be enhanced if you use this substance that you love so much.

 It can always be worst

 At the end of the day, we’re talking about weed.
-I wrote this article because it’s a constant battle that I’m going through, but believe me, I’m not about to go rob somebody if I can’t afford to buy some herb.
-It’s not heroin, it’s not fentanyl, it’s just weed.
+I wrote this article because it’s a constant battle that I’m going through, but believe me; I’m not about to rob somebody if I can’t afford to buy some herb.
+It’s not heroin; it’s not fentanyl, it’s just weed.
 See, I’m of those people that’s always thinking of a new project, a new grind, working on something all the time, a bunch of different hustles, you get the point.
-Smoking joints only enhances my creativity, certain strains help me focus (or so I think), none of my projects ever get affected by pot.
+Smoking joints only enhances my creativity; certain strains help me focus (or so I think), none of my projects ever get affected by pot.
 Personally, I’m fully aware that I’m addicted to weed, and because of previous experiences, I’m also aware that I’m actually better at being a human being when I don’t smoke.
-However, cannabis doesn’t slow me down when it comes to income, health or relationships, which to me, are the most important parts of life.
+However, cannabis doesn’t slow me down when it comes to income, health, or relationships, which are the most important parts of life.